dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

       }
   }
 ```
-The third benefit of encapsulation, and in many cases the most important, is that it prevents clients from setting an object’s variables arbitrarily.
-Because the object's variables can be set only by functions in the same package, the author of that package can ensure that all those functions maintain the object’s internal invariants.
+The third benefit of encapsulation, and in many cases the most important, is that it prevents clients from setting an object's variables arbitrarily.
+Because the object's variables can be set only by functions in the same package, the author of that package can ensure that all those functions maintain the object's internal invariants.
 For example, the `Counter` type below permits clients to increment the counter or to reset it to zero, but not to set it to some arbitrary value:
 ```go
   type Counter struct { n int }